Parametric estimation and LAN property of the birth-death-move process with mutations: Likelihood and LAN property

+Intuitively, the LAN property of a parametric statistical model asserts that, in a neighbourhood of the true parameter $\vartheta$, the model becomes asymptotically equivalent to a Gaussian experiment.
+This fundamental notion, introduced in \cite{cam1960}, allows one to reduce the statistical analysis of the model to a much simpler Gaussian framework.
+In particular, it entails both the asymptotic normality and the optimality of the maximum likelihood estimator; see for instance \cite{ibragimov}.
+In this section, we show that under suitable regularity conditions, the BDMM process satisfies the LAN property, and we clarify its consequences for the maximum likelihood estimator in Corollaries~\ref{corollaryMLE} and~\ref{corollaryMLE2} .

-We list below the assumptions we make to obtain the local asymptotic normality of our model.
+We list below the assumptions we make on the BDMM model with parameter $\vartheta \in \Theta \subset \R^\ell$.
 They are of two kinds: the first one \ref{hypH} ensures that the process is non-explosive and geometric ergodic.
 Conditions implying this hypothesis concern the intensity functions: it basically holds if the total intensity function $\alpha$ is bounded and the death intensity function $\delta$ sufficiently compensates for the birth intensity $\beta$.
 Precise conditions are given in Appendix~\ref{appendix:ergodicity}, following \cite{emilien}.
 The other assumptions are regularity hypotheses on the way each feature of the BDMM process is parametrised.
 Although quite technical at first sight, we show in Section~\ref{lan examples} that they are satisfied in many situations, including the examples of Section~\ref{model examples}.